This One Product Is My Secret Weapon for Skin That Glows All Day Long

 Formula: Water-based with silicones

 Essentially a nourishing moisturiser boosted with skin-brightening ingredients, there's a reason why this primer is a cult favourite.
-It gives skin a radiant glow and improves makeup longevity.
+It imparts a radiant glow to the skin and improves makeup longevity.

 Pros